antronerds/r2-tutorials/docs/One_Gene_View.md

    * Many layout settings can be adjusted in the *More Settings* option, such as font size, colors and marker type.
 In order to view the extra options, click on the small + sign on the right side of the 'More Settings' tab.
    * To highlight specific samples in the graph, you can simply double-click in the graph on the marker-points of the samples that you want to highlight, or you can enter the R2 sample ID’s in the field 'Samples to mark' from the ‘Adjustable settings’ panel.
 If you enter multiple ID's, separate them with a comma.
    * Several marking options can be selected with the 'Mark method' that can be found in the 'More settings' tab (e.g: ‘epicenter’ and ‘arrow’, Figure 4 red arrow).
 Changes in marker type and marker color can be achieved as well with a specific syntax applied in the before mentioned 'Samples to mark'text field.
 Keep reading to find examples of how to use the syntax yourself.

+   *Always click on 'Adjust Settings' button at the bottom of the 'Adjust settings' panel for your adjustments to take effect!*

 ![](_static/images/Onegeneview/OneGene_adjustablesettings_v1.png "Figure 4: Adjusting the graph settings")